StevenACoffman/kubernetes-eureka-sidecar/README.md

 This is a simple example of a service and deployment.

-The service is of type NodePort, and it is randomly assigned a cluster external port in the 30000 - 32767 range.
+The Kubernetes service is of type NodePort, and it is randomly assigned a cluster external port in the 30000 - 32767 range.

-The deployment will a replica set, which will have a single pod, and the pod  will have two containers, hello-from-kube and eureka-kube-sidecar.
+The deployment will create a replica set, which will have a single pod, and the pod will have two containers, hello-from-kube and eureka-kube-sidecar.

 #### hello-from-kube

-This runs the 1.3 MB docker image crccheck/hello-world but the source code is provided here if you wish to customize it.
-It is a very minimal, stupid web server.
+This runs the minimal (2.5 MB) docker image [crccheck/hello-world](https://hub.docker.com/r/crccheck/hello-world/) but the source code is [provided here](https://github.com/crccheck/docker-hello-world) if you wish to customize it.
+It is a very minimal, stupid simple web server.

 #### eureka-kube-sidecar